AstraBert/dirgrep/README.md

 - `-s`, `--skip strings`
   One or more sub-directories to skip.
 Can be specified multiple times or as comma-separated values.
 Defaults to an empty list.

+- `-x`, `--no-pretty`
+  Deactivate pretty-printing for the matches to the console.

 **Examples**

 ```bash